Zowe-Java-SDK/ZosShell/README.md

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/demo.gif)

-This project demostrates the usage of the Zowe Java SDK located here https://github.com/zowe/zowe-client-java-sdk.
+This project demonstrates the usage of the [Zowe Java SDK](https://github.com/zowe/zowe-client-java-sdk).

 Project provides a UI shell command prompt that allows you to manipulate datasets and its members.
-The shell performs linux like commands:
+The shell performs the following linux commands:

     cat
     cd